 photo: Home Stratosphere

 For a more contemporary take on this style, floors can also be hardwood or engineered hardwood.
-A deep rich hue like walnut works well in a Mediterranean-style kitchen and pair with a warm white contrast.
+A deep, rich hue like walnut works well in a Mediterranean-style kitchen and pairs well with a warm white contrast.

 Lighting